This post may contain affiliate links. Please read our disclosure policy.

 The Kentucky Derby's history began in 1872, when Meriwether Lewis Clark, grandson of William Clark of Lewis and Clark fame, traveled to Europe.
 While there, he attended well-known horse racing events, like the Epsom Derby in England.

 Inspired by his travels, Clark was determined to create a horse racing event in the United States, much like those he experienced in Europe.
-After receiving land from his uncles John and Henry Churchill, the beginnings of the Kentucky Derby was born.
+After receiving land from his uncles, John and Henry Churchill, the beginnings of the Kentucky Derby were born.

 "On May 17th, 1875, the racetrack opened its gates and the Louisville Jockey Club sponsored the very first Kentucky Derby.
 A total of fifteen three-year-old Thoroughbred horses raced one and a half miles in front of a cheering crowd of approximately 10,000 spectators.
 Aristides was the first winner of the Kentucky Derby."